MrMicrowaveOven/AlgorithmsCurriculum/negotiating/email-negotiations.md

 >
 > I am very eager to join the team at [company], however I do have a small concern with the salary.
 Given that the average
 > salary for a software engineer in [city] is 125k (link), and though I am just starting out, I see my market value
 > as being 115k.
-I have always performed above average in the past, as indicated by my strong GPA at Dartmouth.
+I have always performed above average in the past, as indicated by my strong GPA at [university].
 I am
 > confident that I will continue to maintain a high performance level at [company] and  contribute maximally to the
 > company.
 If you were able to offer a salary of 115k, I would cancel all other interviews and sign immediately
 > (tonight), without waiting to hear back from other companies.